 These are cinematic ingredients, to be sure, and there are many in "The Boys in the Boat," Daniel James Brown's non-fiction account of the team from the University of Washington that won the Gold Medal at the 1936 Olympics in Berlin.
 In fact, Brown's history of these events is expected to land in theaters in the not-too-distant future.
 It's already being compared to "Seabiscuit" and "The Jessie Owens Story."

 Brown unfolds this narrative through the experiences of the Depression-era students and their coaches, most prominently the Dickensian life of rower Joe Rantz, who Brown met just before Rantz's death in 2007.
 In his prologue, Brown says that at their meeting he first heard hints of the incredible struggles the quest for the gold medal entailed.

 While some of these "boys" were from middle class families little affected by the De pression, Rantz and others came from families of fishermen, loggers or farmers and embodied the gritty determination of anyone who came from nowhere and made it through college during the 1930s.
-The story involves great collegiate rowing rivalries, such as between Washington and the University of California-Berkeley.

 Prior to World War II, Brown says, crew and its teams were followed closely on sports pages and written about extensively - including not only race stats but the pre-race strategies of the coaches, trash talk and psych games.
 Championship or great rivalry match-ups could draw as many as 100,000 spectators.